-In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2020 Series D-1-A Bonds, the 2020 Series D-1-B Bonds, the 2020 Series D-2 Bonds, the 2020 Series E Bonds and the 2020 Series G Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2020 Series D-1-A Bond, 2020 Series D-1-B Bond, 2020 Series D-2 Bond, 2020 Series D-1-A Bond or 2020 Series G Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2020 Series D-1-A Bonds, the 2020 Series D-1-A Bonds, the 2020 Series G Bonds, respectively, or a "related person," (ii) interest on the 2020 Series D-1-A Bonds, the 2020 Series D-1-B Bonds, the 2020 Series G Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code and (iii) interest on the 2020 Series E Bonds, however, is treated as a preference item in calculating the alternative minimum tax under the Code.
+In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2020 Series D-1 Bonds, the 2020 Series D-2 Bonds, the 2020 Series E Bonds and the 2020 Series G Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2020 Series D-1 Bond, 2020 Series D-2 Bond, 2020 Series E Bond or 2020 Series G Bond for any period during which such 2020 Series D-1 Bond, 2020 Series D-2 Bond, 2020 Series E Bond or 2020 Series G Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2020 Series D-1 Bonds, the 2020 Series D-2 Bonds, the 2020 Series E Bonds or the 2020 Series G Bonds, respectively, or a "related person," (ii) interest on the 2020 Series D-1 Bonds, the 2020 Series D-2 Bonds and the 2020 Series G Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code and (iii) interest on the 2020 Series E Bonds, however, is treated as a preference item in calculating the alternative minimum tax under the Code.
 In the opinion of Bond Counsel to the Corporation, under existing statutes, interest on the 2020 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
-In the opinion of Bond Counsel to the Corporation, interest on the 2020 Series F-1 Bonds is included in gross income for Federal income tax purposes pursuant to the Code.
+In the opinion of Bond Counsel to the Corporation, interest on the 2020 Series F-1 Bonds and the 2020 Series F-2 Bonds is included in gross income for Federal income tax purposes pursuant to the Code.
 See "TAX MATTERS."

-\$532,945,000 HDC NEW YORK CITY HOUSING DEVELOPMENT CORPORATION Multi-Family Housing Revenue Bonds,
+NEW YORK CITY HOUSING DEVELOPMENT CORPORATION Multi-Family Housing Revenue Bonds,